 It’s quite a big topic to talk about so here are my initial stumbling musings

-- Back to the future – Any talk about the future probably ought to start with some recognition of the past – Perhaps I shall talk about sometimes feeling like Marty McFly dropping in on the 2004 version of myself who was beginning to get to grips with the question of “how do we support PGRs for their future employability (even if that is outside of academia)?
-The first two presentations will probably give the overall history of doctoral education so no need to cover same ground but to think about what’s changed between when I graduated and now.
+- Back to the future – Any talk about the future probably ought to start with some recognition of the past – I talked about being like Marty McFly and drop in on the 2004 version of myself who was beginning to get to grips with the question of “how do we support PGRs for their future employability (even if that is outside of academia)?
+The first two presentations gave an overall history of doctoral education so I focussed instead on what’s changed between when I graduated and now.
+I think the important question that we asked ourselves as researcher developers then was “What is a doctorate for?”.
+This is still a valid question now.

 - Professionalising doctoral researchers – We have slowly been inching toward a more professionalised system of support for doctoral researchers, e.g. parental leave for PGRs, annual leave entitlement, development support.
 However, PGRs are still in that middle ground, treated like staff when it suits institutions and students when it doesn’t.
 I think a good example of this is around PGRs who teach.
 We could and should do much better when it comes to getting the balance right there.
 Are we then going to grasp the nettle and turn the whole recruitment of PGR students on it’s head and move to employ postgraduate researchers to purposefully invest in that support?

-- Cohort based doctoral training entities (DTEs) – an important element in the doctoral training landscape.
+- Cohort based doctoral training entities (DTEs) – an important element in the doctoral training landscape and there are some really interesting things coming about because of them, particularly the diversity of people, subjects and networks.
 But are DTEs the future for all doctoral training?
 Are there better ways as we move to the future?

 I'm a former researcher into the microbiology of the mouth who now runs a skills development programme for other researchers.